New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 HOW POLICYLAYER USES THIS

 PolicyLayer provides consistent policy enforcement across multi-agent orchestrations.
-Each agent's MCP connection can be routed through PolicyLayer with its own YAML policy file — ensuring that a research agent has read-only tool access whilst a deployment agent has write access, and neither can exceed its authorised scope.
+Each agent's MCP connection can be routed through PolicyLayer under its own grant, each carrying its own policy — ensuring that a research agent has read-only tool access whilst a deployment agent has write access, and neither can exceed its authorised scope.
 Policies are enforced uniformly regardless of which agent in the orchestration makes the tool call.

 FREQUENTLY ASKED QUESTIONS